flokoe/bash-hackers-wiki/docs/howto/pax.md

 ### Excluding files from an archive

 The -s command seen above can be used to exclude a file.
-The substitution must result in a null string: For example, let\'s say that you want to exclude all the CVS directories to create a source code archive.
+The substitution must result in a null string: For example, let's say that you want to exclude all the CVS directories to create a source code archive.
 We are going to replace the names containing /CVS/ with nothing, note the .\* they are needed because we need to match the